 Who Creates a Company’s Corporate Governance Rules?

-Corporate governance also involves a wide range of the company’s objectives.
-As a result of this, it incorporates all components of its management.
-That includes all of the internal controls established for the company, its action plans, the way it measures performance, and all corporate disclosures created.
+As a result, it incorporates all components of its management.
+That includes all the internal controls established for the company, its action plans, the way it measures performance, and all corporate disclosures created.

 See Related: What is the Pyramid of Corporate Social Responsibility?